e8johan/virtual-conf-resources/foss-north.md

 This page describes the virtual conference setup of foss-north.
 This was deployed during [foss-north 2020](https://foss-north.se/2020).

+We are working towards a free and open source setup, but this documents the setup used during the foss-north 2020 event.

 # Overview

 The foss-north was conducted as a live event with QA after each talk, but all sessions where also published for non-live consumption after the event.